sushil-rgb/kalimati_market-fastAPI/README.md

 : main_url --> /kalimati_market/en or /kalimati_market/np for english and nepali version respectively:

 # Five url end-point for the individual data
-: Likewise, add the following enpoint on the main url from the following end-point variable names 1> commodity
+Likewise, add the following endpoint on the main url from the variable names below:
+1> commodity
 2> unit
 3> minimum